ultravioletrs/cube-docs/docs/getting-started.md

 2. Connect to the deployed Cube AI instance on port `6193` using your login credentials (username and password).
 3. If you are unable to log in, contact the administrator of the instance and request that they create a new user account for you.

 Port `6193` is our default port for accessing Cube AI deployment.
-It is user-definable and configurable through the `.env` file, meaning you can change it to any port that suits your deployment needs as described in [this guide](https://github.com/ultravioletrs/cube/blob/main/hal/ubuntu/README.md)
+It is configurable through the `.env` file, meaning you can change it to any port that suits your deployment needs as described in [this guide](https://github.com/ultravioletrs/cube/blob/main/hal/ubuntu/README.md)

 For example, to customize the port: